trevclaridge/Drone-Drifters/Core Mechanics/Drone Combat/Drone Statistics.md

 Something something, broad side of a barn.
 Anyways, it's a lot easier to hit a big ship than a tiny one.
 A drone's Size is what tells you how big its physical silhouette is in the context of a space battle.
 Many individual mechanics, like weapon systems or sensors, will behave differently when targeting ships of different sizes.

+## Hull

+One too many bullet holes will put your drone out of commission indefinitely.
+In order for your drone to live and fight another day, you need to maintain Hull integrity.
+When attacks from enemies overcome your Armor or Shields, the drone's systems take damage, potentially disabling them.
+If all of a drone's systems are disabled, hits will instead inflict damage on the drone itself, draining its Hull.
+When a drone's Hull reaches zero, the drone is destroyed.

 ## Speed

 Drifters glide on the thought plane, but drones need to burn hard in the real.
 Speed is a drone's tool for that burn, acting as their main movement stat.
-During an activation, a drone can move up to its Speed in hexes in any direction.
-Certain abilities or traits may add to or subtract from that number.
+During an activation, a drone can move up to its Speed in hexes.
+Drones must move in the direction they are facing, which is determined by their Maneuverability.
+Certain abilities or traits may add to or subtract from a drone's Speed, allow further or short movement.

 ## Armor